webmaxru/angular-neo4j/README.md

-### Use the power of Neo4j graph database in your Angular app
+### Neo4j Bolt driver wrapper for Angular

+Use Neo4j Bolt driver for JavaScript from your Angular application.
+A special browser version of the driver supports connecting to Neo4j over WebSockets.

 #### Installation